kerenduchan/bug-tracker/README.md

 #### User

 -   Viewing the list of users - can be performed only by an admin
 -   Viewing a user's details - can be performed only by an admin or by the user themselves
 -   Deleting a user - can be performed only by an admin, and only if the user has no bugs or comments associated with them.
 -   Editing a user - can be performed only by an admin

 #### Bug

 -   Viewing the list of bugs and a bug's details - can be performed even if not logged in.
 -   Creating a bug - can be performed only by a logged-in user.
 -   Editing/deleting a bug - can be performed only by an admin or by the user who created the bug.
 -   Deleting a bug deletes all of its associated comments.

 #### Comment

 -   Viewing the list of comments for a bug - can be performed even if not logged in.
 -   Creating a comment - can be performed only by a logged-in user.
 -   Editing/deleting a comment - can be performed only by an admin or by the user who created the comment.

 ### Misc

 -   "Are you sure?" dialog confirmation before deleting a user/comment/bug
 -   Show for each user how many comments and how many bugs they have created in the user preview/details.
 -   Debounce for filter in index pages
+-   Back and Forward in the browser work seamlessly.
+Try changing filter/sort params in the bug/user index, then click on back/forward.

 ## Ideas for future development